Adriwin06/Ultimate-CommonUI-Menu-System/README.md

   - Bloom Size Scale, Lumen GI Scene Lighting Update Speed, Lumen GI Final Gather Lighting Update Speed, Exposure EV100 Min, Exposure EV100 Max, AO Power and AO Quality settings are not working.
 The issue stems from these variables not being assigned to a pin in a "Make PostProcessSettings" node, because the pin doesn't show up, despite checking the "Show pin" box.
 It seems like it is an Engine bug.

 ## To do
-  - Add other settings like audio device, audio mode, color blind mode, etc and settings from the NvRTX branch
+  - Add other settings like audio device, audio mode, color blind mode, etc
   - Enhance Enhanced Input system implementation (Available in experimental version in [this branch](https://github.com/Adriwin06/Ultimate-UE5-CommonUI-Full-Game-Menu-System/tree/Enhanced-Inputs))
   - Add comparaison images for each settings, and custom description widgets when it's needed
+  - Add, if possible, a way to bind varibale to the modulars widgets (like bind a float to a slider)
+  - Maybe remove some graphics settings because I may have gone a little crazy adding all these complicated settings, and the end user might be overwhelmed by all these settings
   - Fix all bugs.

 ### To maybe do in C++